sourcegraph/handbook/content/departments/marketing/blog.md

 ## Adding a blog post

 Once your draft is approved, you're ready to add a blog post by creating a Markdown file in one of the `sourcegraph/about` repository `content/blogposts` child directories.

-You can use [Docs to Markdown](https://workspace.google.com/u/0/marketplace/app/docs_to_markdown/700168918607) to make that conversion and then use the following template for your front matter:
+## Convert to markdown

+To quickly convert your document into Markdown, you can use [Docs to Markdown](https://workspace.google.com/u/0/marketplace/app/docs_to_markdown/700168918607).
+This is not required, but can save some time if you do not prefer to rewrite the content.

+If you do this, please add the following frontmatter to the beginning of the file:

 ```markdown
 ---